 Always make sure you measure your drawer heights and depths and any products before purchasing to make sure that they are going to fit.

-If you want to get really organised, you can also label the rows.
-This helps you to keep organised and helps others so they know where things go when putting them away.
+If you want to go a step further, you can also label the rows.
+This helps you to keep organised and helps others, so they know where things go when putting them away.

-It's actually really easy to maintain.
-Get into the habit of folding things in this way when you do the laundry, and you can just slot them back in, without disturbing the others.
+It's easy to maintain.
+Get into the habit of folding things in this way when you do the laundry, and you can slot them back in, without disturbing the others.

 If for any reason it does get messy again, it really easy to put back in order.